loko-ai/wikipedia_ext/README.md

 You'll find the Wikipedia extension on the bottom of blocks' list.
 The extension has 2 inputs and 2 outputs.
 The first one implements the *search* of Wikipedia pages, while the second one return a *summary* of a given topic.

-Let's now see how to custom the extension.
+Let's now see how to custom the extension (See more here <a href="https://github.com/loko-ai/loko/wiki/Custom-extensions">Custom extensions</a>).

 Click right on the project's name on *Open in editor* (configure your editor using the Loko's settings first):
 <p align="center"><img src="https://user-images.githubusercontent.com/30443495/229053415-a38b930c-9da3-4d28-beb8-87b882e620b9.png" width="80%" /></p>